genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/02_system-definitions.md

 **Location**: This item contains a 2-character value used to generate **standard ID** for a given entity.
 For example, if a Location item defined as "LO" and entity TRADE has a field called TRADE_ID defined with the sequence "TR", then the generated ID will be `000000000001TRLO1` where "LO" represents Location string.

+> Check more information around compatibility and behavior of sequences in [Tables advanced](../../02_database/01_fields-tables-views/02_tables/02_tables-advanced.md)

 **LogFramework**: Contains name of the logging framework.
 Supported framework: LOG4J2

 **LogFrameworkConfig**: Contains name of the log framework configuration file.